 Ethan Taub, Goalry

 I was in my early twenties, and my mum and dad had bought a new oven; I took the old one as it was better than the one I had.

 I put the ad up on craigslist for $50 and got my friend to help me carry it out into the front yard.

-She had recognized immediately that it was my oven and they had a massive argument over it.
+She recognized immediately that it was my oven, and they had a massive argument over it.
 She promised to wire me the money immediately if I didn’t report it to the Police.
 I agreed and got the money within the hour.
-Karma I guess.
+Karma, I guess.

 Elliot Reimers, Certified Nutrition Coach at Rave Reviews

-About an hour later, I heard a hissing coming from the vase, I glanced over from the TV and there as a freaking snake crawling out of the Vase!
+About an hour later, I heard a hissing coming from the vase; I glanced over from the TV, and a freaking snake was crawling out of the Vase!